What Causes Flashes & Floaters?

-With age, the vitreous (clear, jelly-like fluid that fills the eye) begins to dissolve.
-When this happens, the vitreous gel pulls away from the back of the eye and then floats in the liquified vitreous humor.
+As we age, the vitreous (clear, jelly-like fluid that fills the eye) begins to liquefy, form clumps that we see as floaters, and can eventually pull away from the back of the eye.

-The occasional floaters usually don’t require medical attention and should fade with time.
-Many people who experience floaters become used to them, finding them less annoying.
-In the rare case where the retina becomes torn or detached, eye surgery is needed to reattach the retina to prevent vision loss.
+Floaters usually don’t require medical attention and should fade with time.
+In the rare case where the retina becomes torn or detached, a retinal laser or retinal surgery will be needed to prevent vision loss.

 If you experience flashes and floaters, schedule an appointment as soon as possible.